 Let’s get started!

-Combine the chicken in a bowl with the yogurt, curry powder, and cinnamon and let marinate for at least 1 hour or up to 4 hours.
+Combine the chicken in a bowl with the yogurt, curry powder, and cinnamon and let marinate for at least 1 hour but preferably for 4 hours.

 Heat the butter in a skillet over medium-high heat and cook the onions until golden, 7-8 minutes.